aarnold45/Project--1/README.md

   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build
-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook (.yml) file may be used to install only certain pieces of it, such as Filebeat.

-The following ansible-playbooks are needed to create and install DVWA and the ELK-server

-my-playbook.yml - used to install DVWA servers elk-playbook.yml - used to install ELK Server filebeat-playbook.yml - Used to install and configure Filebeat on Elk Server and DVWA servers metricbeat-playbook.yml - Used to install and configure Metricbeat on Elk Server and DVWA servers This document contains the following details:

 Description of the Topology
 Access Policies